Why I Avoid Non-Stick Pans and Cookware

 I prefer using cast iron, stainless steel and glass.
 Readily available, durable and much more affordable than the fancy “green cookware” alternatives, appliances made from these materials have proven their reliability time and again.

 - Stainless Steel – a tad more expensive than cast iron, stainless steel cookware is both safe and built to last.
+Here’s an example of a good pan set

 - Glass – even though glass cooking sets tend to be less temperature resistant than their metal counterparts, they still come in handy and come in shapes and sizes for all types of cooking!
+I’d recommend using Pyrex.

 It’s not just about what cookware you use, it’s also about how you maintain it!